 While the error itself won’t wipe out any of your data, data loss can still happen if the recovery process fails or gets interrupted.
 However, if you have your data backed up via iCloud or iTunes, you should be able to restore them back easily by simply logging in or using your computer.

 The Messenger app itself is responsible for its messages, not your iPhone data.
 If you lose your Messenger data during recovery, simply sign back in and they will appear again.
-Likewise, you cannot recover deleted Messenger messages on iPhone if you’ve deleted them yourself.
+Likewise, you cannot recover deleted Messenger messages on your iPhone if you’ve deleted them yourself.

 Yes, you can.
 If the Attempting Data Recovery error wipes out your data, you can easily get them back by restoring a saved backup from iCloud or your computer.